Description:

 - Novel tool for spatial pharmacokinetic modeling in the central nervous system

-- Minimizes difficulties in optimizing brain-targeted therapies due to heterogeneous drug distribution
+- Facilitates optimization of brain-targeted therapies due to heterogeneous drug distribution

-- Reduces complexity in designing effective clinical trials for brain disorders and tumors
+- Informs designing effective clinical trials for brain disorders and tumors

 Market Opportunities: